OnahProsperity/homeMadeERC721/README.md

 require(msg.sender != address(0), "here with a long strings to explain why");

 ```
-but they are rather expensive, especially when it comes to deploy cost, and it is difficult to use dynamic information in them.
+but they are rather expensive, especially when it comes to deployment cost, and it is difficult to use dynamic information in them.
 Custom errors are defined using the error statement, which can be used inside and outside of contracts (including interfaces and libraries).
-more on custom error [blog.solidity](https://blog.soliditylang.org/2021/04/21/custom-errors/) so in Home Made ERC721 require statement are replaced with custom error in other to save gas, Percentage differences above.
+More on custom error [Custom Error](https://favoriteblockchain.medium.com/solidity-custom-error-a-way-to-save-gas-b731fdd648c0).
+So in Home Made ERC721, require statements are replaced with custom errors in other to save gas.
+See the percentage differences above.

-## adding safe Transfer Function
+## Adding safe Transfer Function
-Why do we need transfer function? currently on [EIP721](https://eips.ethereum.org/EIPS/eip-712), for instance, it is not possible for Alice to decide to transfer her NFT to Bob directly it either of this scenero has to be done before Bob can get the NFT from Alice.
+Why do we need transfer function?
+Currently on [EIP721](https://eips.ethereum.org/EIPS/eip-712), for instance, it is not possible for Alice to decide to transfer her NFT to Bob directly.
+Either this event has to be done before Bob can get the NFT from Alice.
-1. Alice use the approve function to approve Bod to be able to transfer the NFT from her and Bod has to trigger the transferFrom method in other to withdraw the NFT from Alice, spending gas in multiple transaction from what we have above that will cost 134,747 gas for both transaction.
+1. Alice uses the "approve()" function to approve Bob to be able to transfer the NFT from her and Bob has to trigger the "transferFrom()" method in other to transfer the NFT from Alice.
+This leads to spending of gas in multiple transaction.
+From what we have above, it will cost both Alice and Bob 134,747 gas fee.
-2. Second scenero which is very difficult and cost more gas is to use a smart contract as an intermidiary.
+2. Second scenerio which is very difficult and cost more gas is using a smart contract as an intermidiary.
-So adding safeTransfer function that only cost 59,543 instead of 134,747 saving about 44.19%.
+So adding "safeTransfer()" function that only costs 59,543 instead of 134,747 saves about 44.19% gas fee.
 ```solidity

 function safeTransfer(